jesmehta/p5-circle-packing/README.md

 Effects of changing parameters on the outcome.
 All parameters are "large" or "small" relative to the canvas size.
 The same parameters on a different canvas size will give very different results.

-Green circles are default, while red circles are those that have reached `maxRadius`
+Green circles are the default colour, while red circles are those that have reached `maxRadius`

 The parameters are listed in the images.